 Talks and live events

-I love bringing science to life on stage – whether that’s chairing panels, giving talks, or literally blowing things up during live science shows.
+I love bringing science to life on stage – whether that’s chairing panels, giving talks, or literally blowing things up in live science shows.

 Panel discussions

-I aim to create a warm and engaging atmosphere when chairing panels for radio, TV, and festivals.
+I aim to create a warm and engaging atmosphere when chairing panels for podcasts, TV, and festivals.

 Chatting about the new podcast series Sherlock & Co at the Radio Academy Festival.

-Debating the impacts of the new malaria vaccine in Malawi for BBC World Service.
+Debating the impacts of the new malaria vaccine in Malawi for the BBC World Service.

-Discussing the science of Bulgarian yogurt at Sofia Science Festival.
+Discussing the science of yogurt at Sofia Science Festival, Bulgaria.

 Talks

-I give talks on my career and different areas of science.
-Sometimes I’m given free reign and discuss one of my favourite topics, other times I’m asked to speak about something specific and I get to delve into the subject and learn something new.
-While to topics I cover are diverse, the colours I wear are not.
+I give talks about my career and a wide range of scientific topics.
+Sometimes I’m given free rein to explore one of my favourites; other times I’m invited to dive into something new.
+While the topics I cover are diverse, the colours I wear are not.

 How I became a science journalist at New Scientist Live.